Chananya Yom Tov Lipa Goldman

 In the United States, Goldman was a dayan and publisher of seforim.
 He published a Shas and various other seforim.
 His Shas was one of the most popular editions available at the time.
-Initially, Goldman lived on the Lower East Side, Manhattan, then in Crown Heights, Brooklyn, and finally in Boro Park, Brooklyn.
-In Boro Park, he served as rabbi of a synagogue known as "Naipest" (namesake of his previous rabbinate, in Hungary).
-He died in Boro Park in 1982.
+Initially, he lived on the Lower East Side, Manhattan, then in Crown Heights, Brooklyn, and finally in Boro Park, Brooklyn, where he served as rabbi of a synagogue known as "Naipest" (namesake of his previous rabbinate, in Hungary).
+He died in Boro Park on July 6, 1980.